Hello, it's Clarice

 Determine what visual style suits your brand, because this is what you will be sticking with till the end of time.
 So if you don’t like pink, don’t use it.
 Hire a professional graphic designer to create this.
 If you go cheap, you will most likely end up spending more at a later stage.
 Rebranding after you’ve made a name in the industry can be expensive.
 Do it right from the start.
 Ofcourse, if you do not want to invest a large sum because your commitment to the project might not be 100%, then go the cheap route.
 Keep your logo super minimal.
 Something like a client once described, “type out the name in a nice font in Word”.
 Papyrus or Comic Sans is NOT a nice font.

 Have a copywriter do your text.
 To ensure brand voice consistency throughout social media channels, website and other print collateral.
-Content is king, especially where SEO is concerned.
+Content is king, especially where SEO is concerned (check SEO Services in Toronto by Thunderank, for more details).
 At the end of the day your brand voice is also consistent and that makes your brand reliable.

 Rome wasn’t built in a day.
 Take time and really think about your brand and where it stands in these 5 points.
 Invest the time now so you can reap the benefits later.
 Here is a worksheet to get you started and thinking.